4nn4md/Svalberg-Motell/README.md

 When using this project on macOS, please note that certain folders require specific permissions to ensure the application functions as expected.
 Follow the steps below to configure the necessary permissions.

-1. Navigate to the `svalber-motell` project folder in the terminal:
+1. Navigate to the `svalberg-motell` project folder in the terminal:
    ```
-   cd /Applications/XAMPP/htdocks/svalber-motell
+   cd /Applications/XAMPP/htdocks/svalberg-motell
    ```

 2. Set up the file and folder permissions as follows: